 Worship at St Margaret's is inclusive regardless of beliefs or faith.
 Together we come as a community to enjoy a time of peace and reflection in a safe space.
 Worship is interactive and all are encouraged to take part where they feel able and contribute their own thoughts and ideas when possible.

 We consider worship fundamental to our well-being, as we believe spiritual development is key in helping all children grow academically, but more importantly personally, so they become well-rounded young people, ready to take their place in today’s society.

-The Leading Lights are a group of Year 6 children who are ambassadors for our school through their contribution to Collective Worship and support of our Christian vision and values.
+The Leading Lights are a group of older children who are ambassadors for our school through their contribution to Collective Worship and support of our Christian vision and values.

 The children take part in the school’s collective worship in a practical leadership role.